5 Top Tips to be a Great IT Trainer

 Sign up to our monthly newsletter, full of tips, tricks and news to help you to be happier and more productive at work.

 I’ve attended several of Happy’s Excel courses in the past, and I have always thought it must be pretty easy.
-You just have to stand at the front of the classroom, ask a few questions, the learners will pick it all up and that’s it, done.
+You just have to stand at the front of the classroom and ask a few questions.
+The learners will everything up quickly and that’s it, done.
 Right?
 Wrong.

 As well as having good course content that is relevant to your learners, here are the five things I’ve learnt that are key to being a great IT trainer.